sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 Producer: MclagSyncd
 Consumer: FdbOrch agent
-Description: New  table to stores the MAC addresses learned via ICCP.
+Description: New  table to store the MAC addresses learned via ICCP.
 FdbOrch processes the FDB updates to program in HW.

 ```
 ; Stores MCLAG FDB entries which were learned via ICCP